Skip to main content

 Below is a current schedule of events for the Armstrong Air & Space Museum.
 Events are constantly being added and are subject to change.
 Some outdoor events are weather permitting.

-HERE is a link to some frequently asked questions about the upcoming eclipse event.
-If your question is not answered after reading this section, feel free to notify us in the contact section of the dropdown menu.
+If your question is not answered after reading this section, feel free to

-Throughout 2023, the Armstrong Air & Space Museum will be offering a special educational program specifically designed to teach audiences about eclipses and proper safety procedures when viewing the rare phenomenon.
-To learn more about this outreach program, please click the link HERE.
-To book an eclipse outreach program, please contact Christopher Moynihan by emailing him at programs@armstrongmuseum.org or by calling (419)-738-8869.
+Throughout the year, the Armstrong Air & Space Museum was offering a special educational program specifically designed to teach audiences about eclipses and proper safety procedures when viewing the rare phenomenon.
+Unfortunately, the museum is fully booked on outreach programming and has no further availability.
+We apologize for any inconvenience!

 Eye protection is key during a solar eclipse.
 When viewing a solar eclipse any time other than during totality, it is extremely important that spectators are wearing special protective eyewear designed specifically for eclipses.
 Without this protection, spectators can significantly damage their eyes, possibly even causing blindness.
 Eclipse glasses can be purchased through the museum store HERE.